Instabilities of a Generalized Gross-Neveu Quantum Criticality: Diagnosis of Instability

+We first consider charge neutral instabilities.
+From the two properties of $k_s$ discussed above, it is clear that $g_{\cM^+}(D/2+\im f) < 0$, excluding complex solutions to $h_{\cM^+}$.
+In contrast, when $k_s(D/2) > 1$, the operator $\cM^-$ obtains a complex scaling dimension.
+As shown in Fig.\ref{fig:k_sp}a) this condition is satisfied in $1+1$D, and also in $0+1$D and $2+1$D once the fermion scaling dimension exceeds $\Delta_{0} = 0.07088$ and $\Delta_{2} = 1.07314$, respectively.
+In this regime, $h_{\cM^-}$ develops a nonzero imaginary part, as illustrated in Fig.\ref{fig:k_sp}b) and c).
+This signals an instability of the conformal critical point, suggesting that the system evolves into a gapped phase characterized by condensation of $\cM^-$.

+Interestingly, this instability arises only in the regime of strong fermion renormalization, above a critical boson-to-fermion ratio $\gamma_c$.
+At $\gamma = 0$, the fermions are free and their scaling dimension takes the bare value $(D - 1)/2$ for the (repulsive) $0+1$D and $2+1$D \footnote{In the attractive cases of both $0+1$D and $1+1$D, as $\gamma \rightarrow 0$ the bare fermion scaling dimension approaches $D/2$, since the softest bosons condense and the fermions spontaneously acquire a mass term.}.
+As the number of bosons increase, the fermions become increasingly renormalized, acquiring a larger anomalous dimension.
+The onset of the instability, defined by $k_s(D/2) > 1$, occurs at $\gamma > \gamma_{c0} = 0.1295$ in the repulsive $0+1$D and $\gamma > \gamma_{c2} = 0.3729$ in $2+1$D, as determined from Eqs.\eqref{eq:gamma}.
+This behavior is reminiscent of $\epsilon$-expansion results of the Gross–Neveu–XY and SO(4) symmetric models, which found the critical point to be stable only above a critical number of fermion flavors \cite{GNXY_Hawashin,GNSO4_Uetrecht}.

+The physical interpretation of the condensation of $\cM^-$ depends on how the components of the Dirac spinor are embedded into microscopic lattice degrees of freedom, such as sublattice, valley, or spin.
+In $1+1$ dimensions, a lattice formulation in terms of slowly varying chiral fermions at half filling identifies the bilinear $\cM^-$ with a charge-density-wave order parameter.
+In $2+1$ dimensions, Dirac fermions on the hexagonal lattice provide a natural realization of the generalized Gross–Neveu–Yukawa model; however, the physical meaning of the condensation of $\cM^-$ is dictated by the microscopic details of how the interaction $(\bar{\psi}\psi)^2$ is embedded into the lattice Hilbert space and can correspond to sublattice symmetry breaking or Kekulé bond ordered phases.

-It follows that if $|1-2\alpha| k_s(D/2) > 1$, one of the two fermion bilinears $\cS^\pm$ obtains a complex scaling dimensions.
-This signals the condensation of $\cS$, and an $s$-wave superconducting ground state.
-Consequently, the critical degree of TRS breaking at which $s$-wave superconductivity emerges is given by,
+We now turn to superconducting instabilities.
+Using the same analysis as above, we find that when $|1 - 2\alpha| k_s(D/2) > 1$, one of the two fermion bilinears $\cS^\pm$ acquires a complex scaling dimension: $\cS^+$ for $\alpha < 1/2$, and $\cS^-$ for $\alpha > 1/2$.
+This signals condensation of $\cS$ and the emergence of an $s$-wave superconducting ground state.
+Accordingly, the critical degree of time-reversal-symmetry (TRS) breaking at which $s$-wave superconductivity sets in is given by

-Eq.\eqref{eq:alphac} yields the superconducting phase boundaries of Fig.\ref{fig:alphac}.
-It follows immediately from Eq.\eqref{eq:alphac} that at $\alpha=1/2$, where TRS $\trs$ is maximally broken, pairing is absent.
-When $\trs$ is preserved at $\alpha = 0$ or $1$, pairing generally dominates, with the superconducting order parameter of $\cS^+$ for $\alpha = 0$, and $\cS^-$ for $\alpha = 1$.
-We note, however, that in $0+1$D and also in $2+1$D, it emerges only above a critical fermion scaling dimension $\Delta_{0} = 0.07088$ and $\Delta_{2} = 1.07314$, respectively (See Fig.\ref{fig:k_sp}a).